Stress Relief & Immune Boosting

 - Excess lying down can damage the Large Intestine and Lung Meridians, which can affect both respiration and elimination.
 For these meridians, use Joining the Valley (Hoku, LI 4), in the valley between the thumb and forefinger, and Crooked Pond (LI 11), on the upper edge of your elbow crease.

-- Excess use of your eyes, as in close desk work, or emotional stress can damage the Small Intestine and Heart Meridians, which can create emotional imbalances.
+- Excess use of your eyes, as in close desk work, can damage the Small Intestine and Heart Meridians, which can create emotional imbalances.
 The Sea of Tranquility (CV 17) on the center of your breastbone is an excellent point for balancing these meridians.

 - Excess physical exertion can damage the Gallbladder and Liver Meridians, which can cause cramps and spasms.
 Use Bigger Rushing (Lv 3) on the top of your feet to benefit these meridians.